monikarkashyap/LHL-Mid-Term-Project/README.md

 # Final-Project-Tableau

 ## Project/Goals
-The main goal of this project is to introduce us to the actual, real world raw data and how we can convert this data to a meaningful, structured and accurate format.Gave us opportunity to combine all our learnings and implement these in our own way.We Clean,Analyse and make Predictions.
+The main goal of this project is to introduce us to the actual, real world raw data and how we can convert this data to a meaningful, structured and accurate format.
+Gave us opportunity to combine all our learnings and implement these in our own way.
+We Clean,Analyse and make Predictions.
 Make this presentable using visualizations,create attractive and interactive Dashboards to impress stackholders and get the meaningful conclusion from it.This is a subset of the challenges we have to face while analysing and presenting real world problem.
 On the top of it we learn to work in a group which was so exciting.

 ## Process